3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 Your `Machine` tab should now look like this!

 ![T300 Machine Tab](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/2c4074ae-3a21-47fc-8713-456192af9801)

+## END NOTES:

+I elected to comment out the stock `Macro.cfg` on my new updated system as I much prefer to include the `mainsail.cfg` & copy out the `[gcode_macro _CLIENT_VARIABLE]` that is within the file & use all the custom settings there alongside my own macros, those are linked below.

 I hope this helps you update your printer/s!
 Happy printing!